maxogod/Truco/docs/RULES.md

 ## Truco

-The players can make a bet called "**Truco**" any time in the game.
+The players can make a bet called "**Truco**" any time in the game after envido.
+If **Truco** is called, the players lose the chance to call **Envido**.
 If there is no bet one point goes to the winner of the round.
 The players can raise the bet only one time in this order:

 * **Truco**: 2 points.
 * **Retruco**: 3 points.